|By Joost Witte

 1591 or did the papers stay with Guilia Ammannati in Florence (and were

 lived and composed music until he left for Polania in 1593)?

 Dinko Fabris states the manuscript of the ricercare is written in a different hand.
 The writing hand is not necessarily equal to the composing hand.
 Is every musician a composer?

 course is struck once in the piece, and the eight only plucked twice,

 the impression of not fully exploring all the (new) possibilities of

 eight courses, making it not implausible that the piece

-was originally written for an instrument with six courses.
+was originally written for an instrument with six or seven courses.